asen00/Ludobots/README.md

 - parallelhc
 - quadruped

 The remaining branches are responses to class assignments and build up to the "final" branch.
 This demonstrates a parallel hillclimber which is optimized for locomotion.
+You can watch the final product [here](https://youtu.be/-bC79AYuqt0).

 What I learned: object-oriented programming in Python, parallelization, evolutionary algorithms, seeding, pickling